 Results from both studies suggested that internal pressure values were linked to the mechanical response of the coupled skull/brain (or shell/fluid) system, and that the distribution of the internal pressures supported the multimodal skull flexure theory.
 Pressure and strain results suggested that a shock wave interacting with the skull/brain (shell/fluid) system produces skull deformation, surface ripples, relative motion between the skull and brain, and a global skull compression as forecasted by the multimodal skull flexure theory.

 In conclusion, the presence of the spacial and temporal pressure distributions caused by the multimodal skull flexure is undoubtedly creating stresses in the brain tissue, and it is reasonable to suspect that these stresses could be a primary source of injury.

 Furthermore, results showed that significant values of internal pressure were recorded even in the absence of a fully functioning vasculature and/or an intact body, refuting previous studies that uphold the thoracic mechanism as a primary mechanism of brain injury during exposure to blast.

 This research project was partially supported by a Predoctoral Associated Health Research Fellowship managed by the John D. Dingell Medical Center, Detroit MI for the Department of Veterans Affairs, CDMRP grant # W81XWH-09-1-0498, and by the Kales Scholarship for Biomedical Engineering students.

 Dal Cengio Leonardi, Alessandra, "An investigation of the biomechanical response from shock wave loading to the head" (2011).
 Wayne State University Dissertations.
-Paper 306.
+306.